 NHS librarians play a crucial role in supporting healthcare professionals, researchers, and patients by providing access to reliable information and resources.
-Some of the main areas of work for NHS librarians include:

 Access to resources: Health librarians go beyond simply providing space to house medical knowledge.
-They act as facilitators, empowering users to take charge of their health and navigate the vast amount of information available.
-Examples of which include:
+They act as facilitators, empowering users to take charge of their health and navigate the vast amount of information available examples of which include:

 - Books and electronic books: Offer a comprehensive collection of medical textbooks, reference materials, and patient education resources.